yashrajnayak/goldcast-selector/README.md

 - **Real-time Progress**: Shows live progress updates and match counts
 - **Persistent Storage**: Saves your email list between browser sessions

-## 🚀 Quick Start

-### Installation
+## 💾 Installation

+1. Download the repository as a ZIP file
+2. Extract the ZIP file to a folder on your computer
-1. Open Chrome and navigate to `chrome://extensions/`
+3. Open your browser and navigate to the extensions page:
+     - **Chrome**: `chrome://extensions/`
+     - **Edge**: `edge://extensions/`
+     - **Brave**: `brave://extensions/`
+     - **Opera**: `opera://extensions/`
-2. Enable "Developer mode" (toggle in top right corner)
-3. Click "Load unpacked" and select this folder
+4. Enable "Developer mode" by toggling the switch, then click "Load unpacked" button and select the extracted extension folder
-4. The extension icon will appear in your Chrome toolbar
+5. The extension icon should appear in your browser toolbar

-### Usage
+### 🚀 Usage
 1. **Navigate** to a Goldcast event registrants page:
    ```
    https://admin.goldcast.io/events/[event-id]/registration-new/registrants